eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/pbs.md

 **Block proposers** take the block bodies provided by the block builders and create a complete block by adding necessary metadata, such as the block header.
 The header includes details such as the parent block's hash, timestamp, and other data.
 They also ensure the validity of the blocks by checking the correctness of the block body provided by the builders.

+### Separation Benefits
+- **Decentralization and Security**: By allowing proposers to remain unsophisticated entities, PBS aids in maintaining a more decentralized network.
+It lowers the barrier to entry for becoming a proposer, as they no longer need the infrastructure or knowledge to optimize transaction ordering for MEV.
+- **Efficiency and Specialization**: Separating the roles allows each actor to specialize in their respective tasks, leading to more efficient block construction and potentially higher network throughput.
+- **Fairness and MEV Distribution**: PBS can help in creating a more competitive and fair environment for MEV extraction, as multiple builders compete to have their blocks chosen by proposers.

 ## Current State and Solutions

 See the [Next Section](/wiki/research/PBS/current-state.md).